Slow and steady wins the race…

 The Idea

 The problem with taking action shots at a high shutter speeds is that it doesn’t look like anything is actually moving.
-Imagine taking a shot of a Formula 1 car driving at 200mph down the Hanger straight at Silverstone.
+Imagine taking a shot of a Formula 1 car driving at 200mph down the Hangar straight at Silverstone.
 If your shutter speed is high (at least 1/1000 of a second), then it just looks as if the car is parked on the track!

 Far better to experiment with a much slower shutter speed - around 1/50 to 1/200 of a second - in order to generate blur in the right places.